Rubiks Cubes

 Completing the bottom color face (4x4)

 This is very similar to the 3x3 solution.
-Use the same algorithms to solve the corners first, then check if there is an additional parity situation (mirrored side colors).
+Use the same algorithms to solve the corners first, then check if there is an additional parity situation (see "Mirrored side colors" below).

 Last layer corner correction